sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 !!! tip "Which one to pick"

     On the `TractNNEF` tab of that page, the **`Gap vs ONNX`** filter narrows the list to operators we do not translate but PyTorch's ONNX exporter does.
 Those are the ones where a missing translation is most likely to be blocking somebody, and where an existing implementation elsewhere gives you a reference to work from.
-Where a spec already measures the operator, its `nnef_gap` reason (in `tests/proptest/op_specs/gaps.py`) says what makes it hard.
+Where a spec already measures the operator, its `nnef_gap` reason says what makes it hard.

 After that you can edit the file named: `./tests/test_primitive.py` and at the end of it after the last `test_suite.add`, add the following **temporary** line: